 Production Supervisor, Manufacturing Salary

 Average Manufacturing Production Supervisors in the United States make around $58K per year.
 Total incomes of Manufacturing Production Supervisors incorporate potential for, in a few cases, more than $7K from bonuses and close to $5K from profit sharing; these performance components cause packages to range between $35K and $77K.
 Geographic location and tenure each impact pay for this group, with the former having the largest influence.
 The vast majority of Manufacturing Production Supervisors (83 percent) who took the survey are men.
 Job satisfaction is reported as high by the vast majority of workers.
 A large number report receiving medical coverage from their employers and a fair number collect dental insurance.
+This report is based on responses to the PayScale salary survey.

 Job Description for Production Supervisor, Manufacturing